SQL Server Pricing and Licensing Guide 2026: Editions, Models, and How to Choose

 - Count available physical cores on the server

-- Apply per-core pricing (minimum 4 cores per processor)
+- Apply Per Core pricing with a minimum of 4 cores per processor

-- Compare subscription vs perpetual over a 3-year window (PAYG wins short-term, perpetual after ~3.5 years)
+- Compare subscription vs perpetual over a 3-year window (PAYG wins short-term, perpetual after approximately 3.5 years)

-- Add Software Assurance (~25% annually) if VMs are involved
+- Add Software Assurance at approximately 25% annually if VMs are involved

-- Factor growth — will you need more cores in 2–3 years?
+- Factor growth: will you need more cores in 2 to 3 years?

 SQL Server 2025 pricing is unchanged from 2022, but the edition changes are significant.
-Standard Edition is now a much stronger product — supporting 32 cores, 256GB RAM, Resource Governor, and Power BI Report Server.
-Many environments that were pushed into Enterprise Edition for capacity reasons can now run on Standard, potentially saving tens of thousands of dollars.
+Standard Edition is now a much stronger product, supporting 32 cores, 256GB RAM, Resource Governor, and Power BI Report Server.
+Many environments that were pushed into Enterprise Edition for capacity reasons can now run on Standard, potentially saving tens of thousands of dollars on the next renewal.

 References